-Feeling lost in a sea of 10DLC compliance guidelines?
-This guide breaks down everything business owners need to know about local numbers.
+Overwhelmed by 10DLC registration and compliance guidelines?
+This guide breaks down everything you need to know about local numbers.

 Getting a local phone number only takes a few minutes, and services like Google Voice will give you a free number for personal use.

-But if you’re a business owner who wants to send text messages from a 10-digit local number — also known as a 10DLC number — there are rules and regulations you’ll need to follow.
-Not following them could lead to carrier filtering and added fees for each message you send.
+But if you’re a business owner who wants to text from a 10DLC number — also known as a 10-digit local number or just a local number — you’ll need to register your number and follow compliance rules.
+Not registering your number can lead to blocked text messages and carrier filtering.

 Until a few years ago, wireless carriers didn’t allow businesses to text from local numbers.
 You could only text from shared short codes (5- or 6-digit numbers used by multiple organizations), but these numbers became a target for SMS spammers.

 In 2019, wireless carriers began rolling out 10-digit local code (10DLC) services to allow businesses to send messages from approved local numbers through an SMS platform.
 Because 10DLC numbers are regulated by wireless carriers, consumers receive fewer spam messages.
 It’s a win-win.

 At SimpleTexting, we welcomed the launch of 10DLC compliance with open arms.
 It was the dawn of a new era, and that era is marked by less spam.

 Spam in text message marketing degrades consumers’ trust in SMS, and they may come to resent it (like robocalls or junk email).
 That would mean our customers’ SMS marketing campaigns would be less successful in the future.
 We’re committed to making sure that doesn’t happen.